Order and Anarchy

 Mar 21, 2023

-“The order that emerges among self-governing entities is the only 'real' order.”
+“The order that emerges among self-governing entities is the only real order.”

 Philosophical Anarchism is the belief that all true order is sui generis, that it emerges in the course of an event, any event, and that it is conserved as the ground from which all future events emerge.

-Inherited order is the exoskeleton that protects embryonic order in utero, but later, as imposed order, it functions as a straightjacket.
+Some men (sic) see things as they are and ask ‘why change’; others dream of things that are not yet and ask, ‘why bother’.
+Inherited order is the exoskeleton that protects embryonic order in utero, but later, as imposed order, it functions as a strait jacket.

-Chaos, ab initio, appears as disorder, but upon deeper investigation, chaotic systems are shown to be deterministic.
-Anarchy is neither.
-Anarchy is emergent order.
-Every event is the reaction of the present to an ordered past.
+Neither is anarchy synonymous with chaos.
+In fact, it might be its antonym.
+Chaos, ab initio, appears as disorder, but upon deeper investigation chaotic systems are shown to be deterministic.
+Anarchy is neither!
+Anarchy is order, freely emergent.

+At the risk of repeating myself, the order that emerges among self-governing entities is the only real order.
 Freedom and order have a dialectical relationship.
 There is no freedom without order and no order without freedom.
-Pure order and pure freedom are concepts; neither can be realized alone, by itself, in any actual entity.
+Order without freedom is tyranny while freedom without order is barbarism.
+Pure order and pure freedom are concepts only; neither can be realized alone, by itself, in any actual entity.

-We think of order and freedom, past and present, as a continuum, a spectrum ranging from the complete absence of institutional constraints on one end all the way to a full-blown police-state on the other.
+We think of order and freedom, past and present as a continuum, a spectrum ranging from the complete absence of institutional constraints on one end all the way to a full-blown police-state on the other.
 But even that model may be too restrictive.

 It would be more useful and accurate to ‘graph’ the relationship between order and freedom on a plane with order on the X-axis and freedom on the Y. Every possible non-degenerate social structure (event) includes elements of order and elements of freedom in varying proportions.